TPei/progress_bar.cr/README.md

 - ticks: length the bar is made for. calling #tick more often raises an error (default is 10)
+- show_percentage: true / false - whether or not to display the
+  percentage next to the bar
 - completion_message: message to be displayed after progress reaches 100%
 - charset / chars: characters to display for bar